Carrom: Japanese carrom

 Carrom was introduced to Japan in the early 20th century.
 Carrom became popular as Japanese for 'pounding board', 'fight ball board' or 'throw ball board' (闘球盤, tōkyūban), but fell in popularity in the Shōwa period.
-However, carrom is still popular in Hikone, Shiga under the name Hikone Karomu (Hikone carrom).
+However, carrom became known as "Hikone Karomu" (Hikone carrom) in Hikone, Shiga.
 The Hikone carrom board has larger pockets (not unlike those of pichenotte), the discs are arranged in a ring (also like in Pichette), each player is given twelve discs instead of nine, and the queen (known as the "jack") is pocketed last (similar to Eight-ball or Black ball).

 South African fingerboard

 It is similar to Carrom played in South Asia, but coins are used rather than rocks.

 Mexican fichapool

 Since 2008 there is a Mexican variation called fichapool or colloquially, fichapúl (from Spanish ficha).
 The men (12 each side) as the strikers, are plastic rings.
 As the South African fingerboard, it has larger pockets.